samclarke/SCEditor/README.md

 The charset to use.
 Defaults to utf-8.

 **style** *string*
 The stylesheet used to style the HTML content of the WYSIWYG document, normally it should be jquery.sceditor.default.css.
-This dose not style the editor, the editor is styled by a seperate stylesheet which is normally jquery.sceditor.css.
+This dose not style the editor, the editor is styled by a separate stylesheet which is normally jquery.sceditor.css.

 **fonts** *string*
 Comma separated list of fonts.
 There is no way to check if the fonts are installed on the users PC, so the fonts on the list should be kept to the few fonts that are included on most PC's and Macs.
 The default list should be adequate for most uses.